Dual blood supply to the liver

 A more challenging approach is to estimate the portal vein concentration curve based on the arterial input by including additional compartment(s) and/or dispersion and delay parameters to the model (Choi et al., 1994; Taniguchi et al., 1996; Ziegler et al., 1996; Chen et al., 2004a and 2004b; Kudomi et al., 2008).
 Whole-body recirculatory model has been developed for [13N]NH4+ and its metabolites in artery and portal vein (Weiss et al., 2002).

-Munk et al (2003) introduced an impulse-response function with just one parameter for estimating the portal vein concentration:
+and Munk et al (2003) applied the 2-compartmental model (n=2) for estimating the portal vein concentration:

 The discretely sampled arterial data and the impulse-response function, h(t), need to be interpolated to even sample times and sampling durations for calculation of the convolution integral.
 The value of each interpolated sample must represent the mean value during the (short) Δt: in practise this means that arterial data should be interpolated to the midpoint of the even intervals, and since the response function is an integrable function, its definite integral during Δt, divided by Δt, should be used.
 Resulting convolution integral on the other hand should be scaled by Δt; thus Δt is cancelled out.
 Thus, the response function values at time points T can be calculated from equation: